hrishabhayush/pulse/README.md

 - Python 3.9+ for the AI agent
 - Node.js 18+ and npm/yarn for the React Native app
 - OpenAI API key for the AI doctor functionality
-- Twilio account for voice calls (optional)
+- Twilio account for voice calls
-- MongoDB (optional, for data persistence)

 ### Environment Setup